tmfreiberg/primes_in_intervals/README.md

 We're comparing these against the prediction based on $$\mathrm{Binom}(H, \lambda/H)$$.

 NB: $F$ and $F^\*$ apply to the case of overlapping intervals only at this point.
-The details of the case of disjoint intervals have not been worked out yet, and it may well be that different second-order terms arise in the disjoint case.
-Therefore, in the case of disjoint intervals, comparisons with estimates arising from $F$ and $F^\*$ should be taken with a grain of salt.
+The details of the case of disjoint intervals and prime-starting intervals have not been worked out yet, and it may well be that different second-order terms arise in the disjoint/prime-starting case.
+Therefore, in the case of disjoint/prime-starting intervals, comparisons with estimates arising from $F$ and $F^\*$ should be taken with a grain of salt.

 ```python
 import numpy as np